XingFramework/xing-book/a_readable_get_resource.md

     $ cd backend
     backend$ bundle exec rails generate model project name:string description:text deadline:datetime goal:decimal

 That'll generate a model, spec, and empty factory file.
-There will be no behavior in the Project model (at least not yet), so there's nothing to test in the backend/spec/models/project_spec.rb.
+There will be no behavior in the Project model (at least not yet), so there's nothing to test in the model spec file at ```backend/spec/models/project_spec.rb```.
 We can leave those files alone for the time being.

 This would be a good time to migrate the database to populate our new model: